Wayside: A Serial Novel - Episode 4

 “Weren’t hospitals already doing that type of thing during the early days of the pandemic?”

-“Yes they were.
+“Yes, they were.
 Many lessened their reliance on virtual models of care after hospital operations returned to normal.
 Fortunately they’re discovering that virtual care still holds value, and are open to reinstalling equipment and revising their protocols to include it again.
 The technology and the practices involved in using it aren’t so rare.
-And we have competition.
+And believe it or not, we have competition.
 There are other companies providing the same kinds of services.
 But what you’d like to know is what makes Wayside Community Enterprises different, right?
 Why are we the best option for providing such services?”

 “That’s the million-dollar question here.”
 She cocked her head, raised her eyebrows.

 “We know that Covid infections can cause changes to the brain.
 This is very well documented in the hundreds of studies which have taken place since the beginning of the pandemic, as well as what we know from the first SARS epidemic in the early 2000s.
 Less exposure to Covid means less infections, which means less impact to the brain.
 At Wayside, everyone in our community has gone to great lengths to shield themselves from exposure to the virus.
 Among the general population in this country, adults have had an average of six confirmed infections.
 At Wayside, it’s just one infection on average.
 In fact, several members of our community have never had Covid.
-It’s the most likely reason why our virtual patient advocates, doctors, teachers, IT technicians, and professionals in any other field can outperform peers outside of Wayside in occupational competency tests or skills challenges.”
+It may explain, at least in part, why our virtual patient advocates, doctors, teachers, IT technicians, and professionals in any other field can outperform peers outside of Wayside in occupational competency tests or skills challenges.”

 “This has nothing to do with what I think.
 These are objective facts.
 You can find the data on our website.”